Home > Camping > Hammocks

 A simple sling, the ENO DoubleNest can be used for one, or two hangers; (photo/Nick Belcaster)

-Price
+Price & Value

 At $70 all told, the Onewind Aerie hammock system is a steal for those looking to break into the scene; (photo/Ian Graber-Stiehl)

-Hennessy, for example, offers numerous versions of its popular Explorer and Expedition hammocks, all of which utilize an asymmetric design for a flatter lay, with less fabric.
+Hennessy, for example, offers numerous versions of its popular Explorer and Expedition hammocks, all of which utilize an asymmetric design for a flatter lay with less fabric.
 Kammok’s Mantis ($270 with tarp), meanwhile, leverages Bluesign-approved materials, pullouts to keep bug netting further away from your face, and tie-outs galore to support a diagonal lay.

 The extras are often included and are well-engineered.
 Likewise, hammocks in this price range tend to be supported by a small array of well-designed accessories like tarp systems and shelter add-ons — to improve the hammocks’ capabilities.

-All-Purpose Premium: Customizability and comfort are king among high-end hammock brands like Warbonnet and Dutchware.
+Customizability and comfort are king among high-end hammock brands like Warbonnet and Dutchware.
 Hammocks like the Blackbird XLC (starting at $200) and Chameleon (starting at $135) take the first point to the nth degree, with dozens of potential configurations, reversible asymmetry, and numerous modular accessories to ensure that, no matter the conditions, you have exactly the hammock you want.

 Some smaller makers, such as Dream Hammocks, even offer completely custom versions of multiple models.
 High-end bridge hammocks like the Ridgerunner (starting at $130) and Banyan (starting at $175) still offer a great deal of customizability.
-However, premium comfort is their stock in trade, offering, and offer, for our money, the most comfortable sleep in the woods this side of a cabin.
+However, premium comfort is their stock in trade, offering, for our money, the most comfortable sleep in the woods this side of a cabin.

 Is hammock camping safe?